First Sunday in Advent – Sunday

 This is a word of prophecy written at a time when the Savior had not yet come.
 It is a word of prophecy given to the Daughter of Zion, the Daughter of Jerusalem.

-PRAYER. – Lord Jesus Christ, dear Savior, I give thanks to Thee that Thou hast fulfilled Thy Word – given through the prophets – that Thou hast truly come.
+PRAYER – Lord Jesus Christ, dear Savior, I give thanks to Thee that Thou hast fulfilled Thy Word – given through the prophets – that Thou hast truly come.
 Even me, a poor sinner, hast Thou made righteous before God: to me, too, hast Thou opened heaven; me, too, hast Thou helped.
-Continue to help me, Lord Jesus, through Thy Word and Thy Holy Spirit, that in true faith I may firmly hold Thee; that I may rely upon Thy merit wrought for me; that I may serve Thee, my King, willingly and gladly, and finally enter the blessed realms above.
+Continue to help me, Lord Jesus, through Thy Word and Thy Holy Spirit, working through that Word, that in true faith I may firmly hold Thee, that I may rely upon Thy merit wrought for me, that I may serve Thee, my King, willingly and gladly, and finally enter the blessed realms above.
 Amen.

 Let the earth now praise the Lord,